jkulhanek/svhn-detection-tf/README.md

 ## Getting Started
 Please verify the validity of your changes before pushing by running `$ python train.py --test`.

+#### Sanity Checks
+The classification loss should start at ~6.0 and should get to at least ~0.2.
+The regression loss should start at ~0.3 and should get to ~0.07.
+One epoch should take ~1 minute.

 ## Experiments
 TODO: add a table with results